cs521-s24/cs521-s24.github.io/_assignments/project05.md

 ## Grading process

-1. Project05 will be interactively graded by peers on Tuesday, December 5th, the last class day of the semester using the rubric below.
+1. Project05 will be interactively graded by peers on Thu, May 9th, the last class day of the semester using the rubric below.
 	1. Everyone will submit a google form with the scores.
 TAs will review for an error in grading and enter the scores in Canvas.
 	1. An absence during the peer-grading session will result in 0 for project05.
-If you have a documented excuse, please arrange a make-up grading session with the instructor by May 4th.
-(The make-up session doesn't have to happen by May 4th.
-You just need to schedule one by then.)
-Failure to schedule a make-up sesion by May 4th will result in 0.
 	1. Note that there is no resubmission for Project05 style.
 The peer-grading session happens on the last class day, so there is no time for resubmission and regrading.
-    1. Grading meetings must use the vlab terminal environment, not local IDEs on your laptop or web pages on github.com
+    1. Grading meetings must use the clab terminal environment, not local IDEs on your laptop or web pages on github.com
-    1. To ensure that everyone has the same deadline, grading meetings will start with `grade clone -p project05 -s your_github_id -d 2023-12-05` to get a clean repo
+    1. To ensure that everyone has the same deadline, grading meetings will start with `grade clone -p project05 -s your_github_id -d 2024-05-08` to get a clean repo

 ## Rubric